TheLogicMaster/jewelthief/README.md

 **PROBLEMS, FEEDBACK?**

-The more you tell us, the better our apps get.
+The more you tell me, the better my apps get.
+Please use the <a href="http://goo.gl/43AjJ9">Issuetracker</a> or visit my <a href="http://goo.gl/KvKHze">website</a> to post feedback.

-Please use our Issuetracker: http://goo.gl/43AjJ9

-Or visit our webpage to post feedback: http://goo.gl/KvKHze

 ***

 **PERMISSIONS**

-Your privacy is really important to us.
-The only permission that the app requires is access to the internet so the player's highscore and chosen username can be uploaded to our servers.
+Your privacy is really important to me.
+The only permission that this app requires is access to the internet so the player's highscore and chosen username can be uploaded to our servers.

 ***